Purpose for new tests: The Search for a Solution

 One of the most common ways a new test gets developed is through the recognition of a need for an accurate test to diagnose or monitor a particular disease or condition.
 An example is the test for troponins.
-After years of looking for a better way to diagnose heart attacks or acute coronary syndrome (ACS), it was realized that the protein troponin is released into the bloodstream when heart muscle is damaged.
-Measurement of troponin levels in the blood has now gained acceptance in the medical community as a test for evaluating patients with chest pain to help determine if they have had a heart attack.
+After years of looking for a better way to diagnose heart attacks or acute coronary syndrome (ACS), it was realized that the protein troponin is released into the blood when heart muscle is damaged.
+Measurement of troponin levels in the blood is routinely used by the medical community as a test for evaluating patients with chest pain to help determine if they have had a heart attack.

 In some cases, an existing test may evolve to have a new clinical use.
 A test may have been developed for one purpose, but over time, a new use for the test becomes apparent.
 This is how the high-sensitivity C-reactive protein (hs-CRP) test was added as a marker for predicting the risk of heart disease.
-The original purpose of the CRP test was to detect significantly increased levels to identify infection or inflammation associated with disease, but researchers found a new use: measuring it with highly sensitive tests that can detect slight increases within the "normal range" to help predict cardiovascular risk.
+The original purpose of the CRP test was to detect significantly increased levels that occur with an infection or inflammation that is often associated with disease.
+Researchers, however, found a new use: measuring it with a highly sensitive testing method that can detect slight increases even when they are within the "normal range" to help determine a cardiovascular event.

 There are several questions that can be considered when evaluating the merits of developing a new test:

 - Is the new test more accurate?
 That is, can it detect disease when it is present and rule it out when it is not present?

 - Is it less invasive?
 Is the sample required easier to obtain and/or does the procedure cause less discomfort for the patient?

 - Is the new test faster?
 Does it provide results more quickly so that treatment can begin sooner?